|

 SyncDir and CopyDir commands

-The SyncDir and CopyDir user interfaces are listed under "Directories" in the engine browser, because it
+The SyncDir and CopyDir user interfaces are listed under "Backup and Replication" and "Directories" in the engine browser, because these

-is a user interface that is the result of the I/O operation.
+are user interfaces that are the result of I/O operations.
 For more information on SyncDir and CopyDir,

 please click